 Prodromal labor is usually defined as a labor that starts and stops, sometimes for days on end.
 Prodromal labor feels like real labor, it acts like real labor and in many ways, it is real labor.
 Sadly, it eventually stops and doesn’t result in a baby like active labor does.

 Some call prodromal labor, “false labor.”
 But this does not mean that nothing is happening!
 Your body is preparing for active labor.
 This prodromal labor can help baby get into a better position and help your muscles and ligaments prepare for your upcoming active labor.

 Andrea, a birth teacher in Granbury, TX described her prodromal labor like this:

 “My second pregnancy I had 3 days of prodromal labor.
 I started having contractions on Sunday.
 They would last for several hours and would get closer together but never closer than 5 minutes apart.
 After a few hours they would fizzle out and then a few hours later start back up again.”

 Other women experience this for weeks.
 Kristin, a Chiropractor in Burleson, TX described it thus:

-Different than Braxton-Hicks (which causes no cervical change and which can feel spotty and is generally painless) prodromal labor contractions feel like regular labor and even an experienced mother may be confused and unsure of what is going on.
-Cori, a birth teacher in Salinas and Carmel, CA said this about her prodromal labor with her third pregnancy, "I went to the doctor thinking I was in labor one of the nights.
-I had labored twice before, it felt real."
-Her contractions would last for roughly 6 hours, coming every 5-10 minutes.
+Different than Braxton-Hicks (which cause no cervical change and can feel spotty and generally painless), prodromal labor contractions feel like regular labor and even an experienced mother may be confused and unsure of what is going on.

-Prodromal labor is also different than early labor: prodromal labor doesn't produce a baby in the next 12 or even 24 hours.
+Prodromal labor is also different than early labor: prodromal labor does not produce a baby in the next 12 or even 24 hours.
 It starts and seems serious, and then fizzles out, often at around the same time each day.